ANULOMA – VILOMA PRANAYAMA

 With a view to give some tip to our readers, ViprasCraft is suggesting the following simple alternate breathing exercise in comfortable pose, also known as Anuloma-Viloma Sukha Pranayama (Comfortable alternate breathing exercise).

-Anulom-vilom is an easy and very convenient way to calm your mind, get instant stress relief, protect your organs from further damage and helps strengthen the nervous system.
-It can be done in any place where there is sufficient clean environment.
+Anulom-vilom is an easy and very convenient way to calm your mind, get instant stress relief, strengthen your lungs, protect your organs from further damage and helps strengthen the nervous system.
+It can be done in any place where there is a sufficient clean environment.
+This Pranayama should be taken up on empty stomach only.

 3. To begin with, try to do 10 cycles once in the morning and also 10 cycles in the evening.
 Gradually increase the number of cycles which can last up to 15-20 minutes.
-While inhaling air have a thought that Divine power is entering into your body and all your complexities (dirt, impurities, ill health etc.,) are being thrown out along with exhale air.
+While inhaling air have a thought that Divine power is entering into your body and all your complexities (dirt, impurities, ill health, etc.,) are being thrown out along with exhaling air.

 This Anulom Vilom pranayama can be practiced in conjunction with other forms of pranayama and other breathing techniques like brahmri pranayama (Bee’s breath), bhastrika pranayama (slow inhalation, powerful exhalation) and Kapalbhati pranayama, etc.